“Travel makes one modest. You see what a tiny place you occupy in the world.”-Gustave Flaubert

 Majorca is famous for their man-made pearls, so naturally the next stop was to check out a factory, Orquidea, in a village on our way back to the ship.
 We walked passed the open factory where we could see people making the pearls, which are actually layers upon layers of fish scales: the more layers of scales the more expensive the pearl.
 Even though I am not really a “jewelry person” I do tend to get unique earrings from many of our travels- pearls, stones, and gems tend to be on the top of my list!
 So I decided to purchase a couple necklaces and a pack of colorful earrings.

 By that evening I was absolutely exhausted, feverish, lethargic, and achy all over, I thought I had a Flu.
-I called it an early night and went straight to bed, while Andrew made friends at Karaoke.
+I called it an early night and went straight to bed.
 The next morning I had stabbing stomach pains, and I was really uncomfortable most of our first day in Barcelona.
 Even after all the “washy, washy” (this is what the cruise attendants say every time you enter into a restaurant, and greet you with hand sanitizer) on the cruise ship, it turns out I had Traveler’s Tummy (a self-diagnosis) which occurred for another week after arriving home!
 I am pretty sure I got it on the ship some how.
 Even with the extreme discomfort, I powered through to get the most out of our time in Barcelona!

 Cruise Excursion Day 3: Barcelona, Spain